 Ramon P. Nadal finished his Bachelor’s Degree in Business Administration and Juris Doctor (J.D.)
 Degree at the University of the Philippines.
 He later obtained his Master of Laws (LL.M.) degree from the University of California (U.C.)
 Berkeley in California, U.S.A., specializing in Intellectual Property Law and Business Law while in U.P. he was a Contributor to the Business and Economy Sections of various school publications and national dailies, focusing on Capital markets, Corporate Matters, and Policy issues.
 After law school, he engaged in Appellate and Regulatory Practices, personally handling two landmark cases decided En Banc by the Supreme Court, the first case involved the creation and regulation by cities of gaming and casino establishments within specific zones; and the second controversy related to the government financing of a highly urbanized city’s infrastructure projects.
 His fields of legal practice are: Commercial, Civil, and Commercial Litigation, Labor and Employment Law, Public Officers, Local Government Corporate Law, and Family Law.

-Jose Ildebrando B. Ambrosio is an alumnus of the University of the Philippines with a Bachelor of Science in Business Administration (1987) and a Bachelor of Laws degree obtained in 1993.
-His career centered on power generation and the development and promotion of renewable sources of energy.
-In 2002, he worked with the Department of Energy as Chief of Staff and Legal Adviser of the Hon.
-Vincent Perez, Jr. As transactional counsel to a number of energy corporations, he performed legal services for thedevelopment, financing, implementation, acquisition, and divestment of renewable power projects.
-He heads the Legal Committee, Technical Working Group of the National Renewable Energy Board (NREB) from October 2009 to the present, responsible for developing and implementing the positions and policies of the NREB with respect to the implementation of NREB’s mandate under the Renewable Energy Law of 2008.
-Mr. Ambrosio also serves as Corporate Secretary and Corporate Counsel of the Northwind Power Development Corporation.
+Jose Ildebrando B. Ambrosio is an alumnus of the University of the Philippines with a Bachelor of Science in Business Administration (1987) and a Bachelor of Laws degree obtained in 1993, at which time the Philippine power industry was opening up to the private sector.
+His career centered on power generation and the development and promotion of renewable sources of energy, advising the founders of NorthWind Power Development Corporation in establishing the Bangui Bay Project, the first commercial wind farm in the Philippines and Southeast Asia, among others.
+As transaction counsel to a number of energy corporations, he performed legal services for the development, financing, implementation, acquisition, and divestment of renewable power projects.

 Rodolfo R. Salazar graduated with Honors from PMI Colleges in 1968 with a degree in Customs Administration.
 He completed his Bachelor of Laws degree at the University of the East in 1973 and was admitted to the Philippine Bar the following year.
 Mr. Salazar has extensive experience in handling customs and tariff matters, having founded the Priority Customs Brokerage Co., Inc. in 1975, where he acted as the President and CEO.
 He was a principal customer broker to 35 years before relinquishing the position to his eldest son.
 Mr. Salazar was a Board member of the Chamber of Customs Brokers (CCB) and a member of the PRC’s Board of Examiners for Custom Brokers for two years.
 He was a legal consultant at the Department of Agrarian Reform and a founding partner of the Padio Salazar & Associates Law Office.
 Mr. Salazar continue to specialize in customs and tariff related issues, as well as agrarian law implementation representing the firm’s clients in various mattes before the Bureau of Customs and the Department of Agrarian Reform.